Changes were made to the PPI methodology in 2015. See summary of these changes (PDF)

 Investments are classified as one of two types:

 Investments in physical assets: resources the project company commits to invest in expanding and modernizing facilities.
-Total cost of developing or expanding the facility during the contract period is entered as investment data in the year of financial or contractual closure (for which data are typically available).
+The total cost of developing or expanding the facility during the contract period is entered as investment data in the year of financial or contractual closure (for which data are typically available).
 For agreed further expansions (e.g. additional power plants) under the same contract, the investment commitments involved in the expansion are recorded in the year the expansion was agreed.
-Finally investment commitments for rental projects do not include the total asset cost.
-Instead, they are recorded in an amount which is proportional to the ratio of project’s contract period over the asset’s expected life.

 - Payments to the government: to acquire state-owned enterprises or rights to provide services in a specific area or to use radio spectrum.
 Those expenditures are usually paid through divestiture revenues, license or concession fees, or lease payments.
 Where divestitures are phased (such as for large privatized electricity and telecommunications companies), the investments are recorded in the years in which the transactions take place.
 Where investments in acquiring government assets are due over the period of a concession, an estimate of their present value is recorded in the year of financial or contractual closure.